AIS Math Program

 What is AIS?

 AIS stands for Academic Intervention Services.
-Academic services are designed to help students who are struggling to achieve the common core learning standards in mathematics in grades K-12.
+Academic services are designed to help students who are struggling to achieve the Next Generation Learning Standards in Mathematics in grades K-12.

 What is the purpose of AIS?

-The purpose of our AIS math program is to provide students who are at risk of not meeting the New York State Common Core Learning Standards in math with more teacher contact time to supplement and support the regular classroom program.
+The purpose of our AIS math program is to provide students who are at risk of not meeting the NYS Next Generation Mathematics Learning Standards with more teacher contact time to supplement and support the regular classroom program.
 Students receive additional instruction and have an opportunity to practice their skills with close supervision.

 What is AIS Math?

 AIS Math is instruction designed to work on a student's weaknesses in the mathematics classroom.
 The goals of the AIS math teacher are to identify and strengthen the student's weaknesses in math and to help the student be successful in their regular mathematics classroom.
-The AIS teacher also helps to prepare the student for the New York State Assessment given each year.
-The AIS teacher uses manipulatives and/or games to reinforce basic skills and concepts, and computer software to introduce and practice skills.
+The AIS math teacher also helps to prepare the student for the NYS math assessment given each year.
+The AIS math teacher uses manipulatives and/or games to reinforce basic skills and concepts, and computer software to introduce and practice skills.
 In addition, students also review and practice problem solving strategies and use real life situations that require the use of math skills, such as calculating sales tax, tip, interest, etc.

 What determines a student's need for AIS services?

 A variety of criteria are used to determine which students will be included in the AIS math program.
-In grades K-2, students' abilities are reviewed and services are provided as a preventative measure.
+In grades K-2, a student's abilities are reviewed and services are provided as a preventative measure.
 The goal of the program at this stage is to provide students, who may not be able to reach standards on their own, the skills that will help them do so in the future.
-In grades 3-6, students' results on the New York State Common Core Math Assessment and local assessments determine whether or not they receive AIS math services.
-Students receiving a score of 2 or lower on the NYS Common Core Math Assessment qualify for AIS math services.
+In grades 3-6, a student's results on the NYS Next Generation Mathematics Assessment and local assessments determine whether or not they receive AIS math services.
+Students receiving a score of 2 or lower on the NYS Next Generation Mathematics Assessment qualify for AIS math services.

 As a parent, how will I be notified of my child's involvement in the AIS Math program?